katjatuma/katjatuma.github.io/index.md

 ## Students
 <p style="text-align: left;">
-At TUe, I am daily advisor of Gloria Isedu working on Evaluation of Threat Assessment using AI.
+At TUe, I am advisor of Gloria Isedu working on Evaluation of Threat Assessment using AI.

 <\br>
 At the VU, I work closely with <a href="https://winniebahati.github.io">Winnie Mbaka</a>,